Burling graphs revisited, part II: Structure

-All these transformations lead to a graph that satisfies the conclusions of the lemma and does not change the sets $c(x)\cap V(G)$ for $x\in V(G)$, so that $G$ can be derived from $T'$.
-The orders in which appear the vertices of $G$ along branches of $T$ is the same as along the branches of $T'$, so top and bottom vertices are the same for the two representations. \end{proof}
+Applying these transformations in the presented order leads to a Burling tree that satisfies the conclusions of the lemma and for every vertex $ x $, we have $\choosePath'(x)\cap V(G) = \choosePath(x)\cap V(G)$ for $x\in V(G)$, so that $G$ can be derived from $T'$.
+The orders in which the vertices of $G$ appear along branches of $T$ is the same as along the branches of $T'$, so top and bottom vertices are the same for the two representations. \end{proof}